I get a huge range of questions every day and try to respond to every message, comment and email, but I really appreciate it if you read these first!

 I want to travel/blog/do photography but I have NO idea where to start!

-That’s wonderful!
+I hear ya.
 Neither did I. I wrote out some tips here, but the best advice I can give you is just start.
 You will learn as you go.
-You will probably have to work for free at first, and there will be many bumps along the way.
-You may never feel like you have it all figured out.
+You will probably have to work for free or for super cheap at first, and there will be many bumps along the way.
+You will most likely never feel like you have it all figured out.
 But you don’t have to know exactly where you are going in order to head in that direction.
+Follow your first hunch and get started.

 Who takes your photos?